 Medieval Spanish Literature and the Golden Century/Literatura Española de la Edad Media y el Siglo de Oro

-This course examines the main authors and literary works of the Spanish Medieval Golden century as a fundamental period of the Spanish literature history.
-The course analyzes texts of different literary genders (poetry, prose, theatre) following a chronological order, starting in the early Medieval centuries and continuing through 17th century.
-This course does not focus on the literary theory but rather on literature history.
+This course examines the main authors and literary works of the Spanish Medieval Golden century as a fundamental period of Spanish literary history.
+The course analyzes texts of different literary genres (poetry, prose, theatre) following a chronological order, starting in the early Medieval centuries and continuing through the 17th century.
+This course does not focus on the literary theory but rather on the history of literature.
+Contact hours: TBD.
+Recommended credit: TBD semester/TBD quarter hours.

 Regular University Classes at UPF